 Generally, use messaging in HuskyCT to contact me.
 Use this email only for urgent technical problems.
-Telephone: 860-486-3857

-Office Hours/Availability: Virtual and on-campus (P420, MSB): Thurs 1-2:30pm.
+Office Hours/Availability: Thurs 1-2:30pm.

 Other office hours can be scheduled as needed.
 Just send me a message to arrange a time.
 All work will be graded before the next assignment of its kind is due.
 Messages will be answered daily.
 Urgent emails, such as technical problems with the labs, will be answered as quickly as necessary.